ichabod801/t_games/README.md

 t_games.play()
 ```

 If you download the files to a folder in your Python path, you should be able to do this from any location.
-Otherwise you will need to be in the parent folder of the t_games folder (2.7 or 3.0+) or the t_games folder itself (3.0+ only).
+Otherwise you will need to be in the parent folder of the t_games directory (2.7 or 3.0+) or the t_games folder itself (3.0+ only).

 Alternatively, you can go to the folder you downloaded them into and run `python play.py`.